 - 5010.
 Lessons in using a computer (learning how to use a computer). - 5011.
 Lessons in using other electronic device, such as a cell phone, smartphone, or tablet (learning how to use the electronic device). - 5020.
-Playing electronic computer games on a computer or other electronic device, including Nintendo, Sony PlayStation, Game Boy, Sega, X-Box, and Wii. - 5021.
-Playing games on a cell phone/smartphone - 5030.
-Other recreational computer or electronic activities (using a computer or other electronic device such as a smartphone or tablet) to "surf the net"; download pictures, music, or movies; watching DVDs on computer; and other non-specific computer activities that are not computer games, social media, or communication.
+Playing electronic games on a computer or other electronic device, including Nintendo, Sony PlayStation, Game Boy, Sega, X-Box, and Wii.
+Leap pad, V-Tech - 5030.
+Other recreational computer or electronic activities (using a computer or other electronic device such as a smartphone or tablet) to "surf the net"; download pictures, music, or movies and other non-specific computer activities that are not computer games, social media, or communication.
 Note: use code 9190 for "watching a show, video, or movie" and code 9290 for "listening to music".
-See codes 5050, 5051, 5052, and 5053 for activities excluded from this code. - 5031.
-Other recreational cell phone/smartphone activities, "surfing the net"; downloading/watching pictures, music, movies; other non-specific cell phone activities that are not games. - 5040.
-Using the computer/smartphone for homework, studying, research, reading related to classes or profession, except for current job (code 0790). - 5050.
-Computer Communication using a computer or other electronic device other than phone conversations and texting-including e-mail and computer/video/speaker phone (e.g., Facetime and Skype), internet phone, tele-conferencing, chatrooms, instant messaging, e-cards, Skype. - 5051.
-On-line social media-based communication other than phone conversations-e-mail, chatrooms, MySpace, Facebook, blogging, Twitter, Instagram-text messaging, e-cards using a cell phone, texting. - 5052.
+See codes 5050, 5051, 5052, and 5053 for activities excluded from this code.
+YouTube and TikTok should be coded 5030 unless creating and uploading is mentioned (then it is 5053) - 5050.
+Communication using a computer or other electronic device other than phone conversations and texting-including e-mail and computer/video/speaker phone (e.g., Facetime and Skype) - 5051.
+On-line social media-based communication.
+Chatrooms, Facebook, blogging, Twitter, Instagram - 5052.
 Texting using a cell phone, smartphone, tablet, or other electronic device. - 5053.
-Creating and uploading internet content-e.g., blogging, Tumblr, uploading videos to You Tube, creating a website and content, etc. - 5060.
-Work for pay at home using the computer/smartphone. - 5070.
-Financial Services (banking, downloading tax forms, paying bills, stock transactions) any device. - 5080.
-Shopping (hotel, plane reservations, buying a computer, checking car prices, buying CDs, books, clothes, etc.) any device. - 5100.
-Using the computer for media, reading newspaper, stock quotes, weather reports - 5101.
-Media, reading newspaper, stock quotes, weather reports using cell phone/smartphone. - 5110.
-Library functions (using computer/internet to acquire specialized information)
+Creating and uploading internet content-e.g., blogging, Tumblr, uploading videos to You Tube, creating a website and content, etc. - 5120.

-- 5111.
-Library functions (using cell phone/smartphone/internet to acquire specialized information) - 5120.
 Computer or other electronic device work, non-specific; reading computer manual or instructions; reading shortcuts on how to win computer games. - 5121.
 Computer or other electronic device work, installing or updating software, getting computer programs or apps to work. - 5122.
-Computer or other electronic device work, installing hardware, making repairs-repairing computer, setting up computer or electronic device. - 5123.
+Computer or other electronic device work, installing hardware, making repairs, setting up computer or electronic device. - 5123.
 Computer-based photographic processing, scanning, photo processing, computer graphics. - 5130.
-Other activity involving a computer or other electronic device related activity, Palm Pilot, PDA or other device not elsewhere used.
+Other activity involving a computer or other electronic device.
+Watching someone play video games.